 Blood clots can be dangerous, and one of the first signs you may have is poor circulation in your appendages.
 If a blood clot breaks away and enters your heart or lungs, it can lead to a stroke, heart attack or even death.

 Common Symptoms of Poor Circulation

 Have you ever woken up from a nap or stood up after a long car ride to the feeling that your leg has “fallen asleep”?
 At its core, this is the most basic symptom of poor circulation.
-While the symptoms of poor circulation are not always apparent, when there are symptoms, it is usually fairly easy to tell what they are.
-Here are some of the most common symptoms of when your body is experiencing poor circulation and blood flow:
+While the symptoms of poor circulation are not always apparent, when there are warning signs of bad blood flow, it is usually fairly easy to tell what they are.
+Here are four of the most common symptoms of when your body is feeling poor circulation and blood flow:

 1. Tingling and Numbness